-Throughout his career, Mr. Schwamm has accepted responsibility as a “first chair trial lawyer” in some of the most complicated of legal matters in Florida courts.
-He frequently accepts invitations to lecture throughout Florida and the United States about numerous medical and legal issues, including obstetrical malpractice and the delivery of brain injured children, child safety, catastrophic injury, medical malpractice, hospital law, and significant injury cases involving newborns, toddlers, teenagers and their families.
-In addition, he routinely provides lectures about advanced trial strategies, tactics and sophisticated trial technology.
-He has been an invited guest speaker for nationally recognized organizations and education institutions, including Harvard University, University of Central Florida, Medical Intelligence Corporation, the Contemporary Forum Speaker Series, and the International Child Safety Conference.
+Richard frequently speaks on numerous medical and legal issues, including obstetrical malpractice and the delivery of brain injured children, child safety, catastrophic injury, wrongful death, medical malpractice, hospital law, and significant injury cases involving newborns, toddlers, teenagers and their families.
+In addition, he routinely lectures on advanced trial strategies, litigation tactics, child bullying (including cyberbullying) and sophisticated trial technology.
+Richard has been an invited guest speaker for numerous nationally recognized institutions, including Harvard University, University of Central Florida, Medical Intelligence Corporation, the Contemporary Forum Speaker Series, and the International Child Safety Conference.

 Richard joined HPS on the first day it opened for business in 1996, became a partner in 1999 and shareholder in 2001.
 The firm recently celebrated its 25th anniversary.

 Richard lives in Winter Garden, Florida, with his wife and two children.